avargasv/ZIO-Dialogue/postIOMonad.md

 In other words, a pure function in programming implements the definition of a function in mathematics.
 This notion is expressed, in more operative terms, saying that pure functions in programming are those that are free of "side effects".

+>Strictly speaking, to abide to the mathematical definition, functions in programming must also be complete, i.e. they must be defined (return a value) for all the elements of their domains.
+Scala has the (otherwise very useful) notion of a partial function, in addition, of course, to including function that are essentially not complete like, for example, integer division, which is undefined when the denominator equals zero.
+Scala partial functions are outside the scope of this article.
+Regarding "standard" Scala functions of type `X => A` which are undefined for some elements of `A`, they can be redefined as total functions by simply changing their type to `X => Option[A]` and returning `None` for those elements (and the same value as before, wrapped by `Some`, for the others).

 In programming not all functions are pure.
-Let's give some examples of impure functions (or functions with side effects) in Scala:
+Let's give some examples of impure functions (as functions with side effects) in Scala:
 ```scala
   val rnd = new scala.util.Random